Heating Oil Hits 3-Month Low

 1 min. read

-US heating oil prices dropped below $3.30 per gallon, approaching their lowest level in more than three months, after reports showed the US and Iran reached a deal that could pave the way for a gradual return of energy exports from the Middle East.
+US heating oil prices dropped to about $3.20 per gallon, the lowest level since early March, after the US and Iran reached a deal to end the war, paving the way for a gradual resumption of energy exports from the Middle East.

 President Donald Trump said the deal was “now complete,” adding that the Strait of Hormuz would reopen without transit fees and sanctions-related restrictions on Iran would be lifted once the agreement is signed on June 19.